By GEOFFREY YORK

 The mobile-money system grew out of Somaliland’s heavy dependence on remittances from Somalis who work abroad – an estimated $1-billion annually.
 Remittances are increasingly sent home electronically and mobile money became a natural outgrowth.

-There are other key reasons for the dramatic rise of mobile money here: the lax regulation of the telecommunications sector, which has had the unintentional effect of encouraging innovation; the weak local currency, which has created a dollarized economy (since Zaad is denominated in dollars); and even Somali cultural factors.
+There are other key reasons for the dramatic rise of mobile money here: the lax regulation of the telecommunications sector (check out this page for more details), which has had the unintentional effect of encouraging innovation; the weak local currency, which has created a dollarized economy (since Zaad is denominated in dollars); and even Somali cultural factors.
 “Somali society is an oral culture, so everyone needs a mobile phone,” Mr. Abokor says.

 The biggest African user of mobile money is Kenya, where the most popular service, M-Pesa, has 15 million subscribers through the leading cellphone company, Safaricom.
 It was originally used mainly by migrant workers to transfer money home to their families.
 But now it is widely used to receive salaries and pay bills and school fees.